StefanLeng/gurps-gridless/README.md

 The material presented here is my original creation, intended for use with the [GURPS](http://www.sjgames.com/gurps) system from [Steve Jackson Games](ttp://www.sjgames.com).
 This material is not official and is not endorsed by Steve Jackson Games.

 [GURPS](http://www.sjgames.com/gurps) is a trademark of Steve Jackson Games, and its rules and art are copyrighted by Steve Jackson Games.
 All rights are reserved by Steve Jackson Games.
-This tool is the original creation of Stefan Leng and is released for free distributionunder the permissions granted in the [Steve Jackson Games Online Policy](http://www.sjgames.com/general/online_policy.html)
+This tool is the original creation of Stefan Leng and is released for free distribution under the permissions granted in the [Steve Jackson Games Online Policy](http://www.sjgames.com/general/online_policy.html)

 ## Installation